imatge-upc/VideoFruitCounting/README.md

 * **distance**: ```{%03d}``` (distance from camera to trees, 125, 175, or 225 cm)
 * **height**: ```{%03d}``` (camera height in centimeters)

-For ease of use, the original SVO and MKV videos have been converted to MP4 format, eliminating the need to install the ZED and Kinect SDKs.
+For ease of use, the original SVO and MKV videos have been converted to MP4 (H264) format, eliminating the need to install the ZED and Kinect SDKs.
+This may cause some differences between the results presented in the paper and the results using this code.

+## Video Capture:

 Example: ```210928_080625_z_r1_e_015_225_162.mp4```